You are here

 Wild Baby Hares and Proper Handling

 Rabbits can make great pets to raise and care for, but their cousins, the wild White-Tailed Prairie Hares of Alberta do not belong in your home.
 Also known as Jackrabbits, these hares are common in Alberta's urban environment and are well adapted to their conditions.
 If you see what looks like an orphaned baby hare, we urge you to leave it as is and not take it home.
+Unlike baby domestic rabbits, baby hares are born fully-furred with eyes open and can hop about within hours of birth.
+They become independent very quickly and do not remain in a nest site nor do they live in burrows.

 White-tailed Prairie Hares are more active at night.
 During the day, it is normal for mother hare to leave her young as her presence near them would attract the unwanted attention of predators.
 Baby hares have an instinctual defense of "freezing in place" and an effective natural camouflage which protect them from their normal predators.
 This "freezing" can make people think the hares are defenseless but this action is a natural day-time defense mechanism.
 At night, the hares become much more active.
 The female will find and nurse her young and forage for food.